Daniel-Mendes/TerraVermis/README.md

 ## Main Features

 ### **Natural Spawning**
-- Break **dirt, podzol, coarse dirt, rooted dirt, mycelium**, and more to find earthworms.
+- Break **dirt, podzol, rooted dirt, mycelium**, and more to find earthworms.
 - **Rain and Fortune enchantments increase drop chance**.
 - Worms can also emerge from **composters** or appear naturally in **moist soil**.